SageCreations/GAME1303FinalProject/README.md

 ## Gameplay/Mechanics
   - PlayerController (needed for every gameplay style)
   - AI Controller (one specific for every boss and enemies)
-  - Object Specs (interactions, collsions, probably lots of if statements)
+  - Object Specs (interactions, collsions, etc.)

 <br>
 <br>

 ## Levels
-  - Tutorial Area / World Hub
+  - Tutorial Area / World Hub (scratched)
   - Level 1 / First Dungeon
     - Side scroller gameplay, player will have a shotgun
+    - Boss room at the end of the level.
-  - Level 2 / Second Dungeon
+  - Level 2 / Second Dungeon (scratched)
-  - Level 3 / Third Dungeon
+  - Level 3 / Third Dungeon  (scratched)
   - Anything else can decided at a later date.

 <br>
 <br>